davidchaimsmirnoff/PDF_SELECTOR/README.md

 ![Alt text](images/EditMode.png)

-**Holding shift and pressing enter again will toggle the editor into preview mode where it is easy to view the over all text**
+**Holding shift and pressing enter again will toggle the editor into preview mode where it is easy to view the over all text.
+Text selection and copy is also available **

 ![Alt text](images/SaveMode.png)